MicrosoftDocs/power-pages-docs/power-pages-docs/security/authentication/azure-ad-b2c-provider.md

 Select this option if you already have an existing Azure AD B2C tenant.
 Other details such as the initial domain name, country/region, and location will be automatically updated.

 > [!NOTE]
 > Ensure that the account you use to sign in to Power Apps has access to the Azure AD tenant that you want to use for configuring Azure AD B2C authentication.
-For information about adding different types of user accounts to an Azure AD B2C tenant, go to [Overview of user accounts in Azure Active Directory B2C](/azure/active-directory-b2c/user-overview).
+For information about adding different types of user accounts to an Azure AD B2C tenant, go to [Overview of user accounts in Azure Active DIrectory B2C](/azure/active-directory-b2c/user-overview).

 Select **Next** to continue.